programandala-net/tron-0xf/README.md

 ## EN

-Tron 0xF is written in Abersoft Forth (a ZX Spectrum's fig-Forth written by John Jones Steele in 1983, and published by Melbourne House).
+Tron 0xF is written in Abersoft Forth (a fig-Forth 1.1 ported to ZX Spectrum by John Jones Steele and published by Melbourne House in 1983).

 In order to convert the Tron sources to a TAP file suitable for Abersoft Forth, with a ZX Spectrum emulator, the fsb converter has to be installed: